ericnewton/loggo/INSTALL.md

 Loggo Server:
 -------------

 The kafka consumer that injects log entries into Accumulo can be run from the accumulo directory.
-Once all the loggo jar files and netty jar file have been linked or copied into the accumulo lib directory, You can run the loggo server:
+Link or copy the loggo jar into the accumulo lib directory.
+You can create a loggo server config file from the defaults file, and then run the server:

+	$ ln -s /some/path/somewhere/loggo/lib/*.jar lib
+	$ cp /some/path/somewhere/loggo/conf/loggo-server.ini.defaults conf/loggo-server.ini
+	$ $EDITOR conf/loggo-server.ini
 	$ ./bin/accumulo loggo-server --config conf/loggo-server.ini

-The loggo conf/loggo-server.ini file can serve as a starting point for creating your own configuration, and the options are documented in that file.

-Note that during the first run, if the configured table does not exist, it will be created and configured with several initial split-points.
+Note that during the first run, if the configured table does not exist, it will be created and configured with several initial split-points and a 31-day age off.
 If you want to run the loggo-server with a different accumulo login, create the user and grant them Table.CREATE priviledges.
 Also during the first run, the kafka topic will be created, if it does not exist.
 Services that are started before the topic is created will not log to kafka until they restarted.

 The loggo server can be run on multiple machines, as can the kafka message service nodes.
 This provides redundancy and scaling of log collection.
 Just be certain to add all your servers to the brokerList settings.

 [1]: https://issues.apache.org/jira/browse/KAFKA-2152